Zetosoft/dynacam/README.md

 - All default functions have been replaced with a pointer function, for your own safety do not reference it as it loses its pointed function after referencing it again, even with a different index (translate, scale, rotate, etc.) The engine will warn about unusual behavior.
 - Fill and effect userdata have been also replaced by a pointer table, same precautions apply.
 - Performance wise, light objects count as 2 display objects, event forwarded objects count as 3, so these can stack up easily, test well for performance!
-- Multiple cameras will share the global FPS, so 2 cameras will both work at 30 FPS if Corona is set to 60 FPS, 3 cameras will work at 20 FPS each, and so on.
+- Multiple cameras will share the global FPS, so 2 cameras will both work at 30 FPS if Solar2D is set to 60 FPS, 3 cameras will work at 20 FPS each, and so on.
 - Nil can be used in functions that specify a *baseDir* parameter, *system.ResourceDirectory* will be used.
 - The *baseDir* parameter is not optional anymore! use *nil* for default value
 - Cameras created with *vertices* will still have their touch area and default view area as a square container, so in some cases these objects will bleed out of a camera edge.